-Although each the collections were considered to be "mainly" in a particular language (English for BL, French for BNF, and German for ONB), according to the language codes of the records, only about half of each collection was in that main language, with virtually all other languages represented by one or more entries in one or another of the collections.
+Each the collections used in the CLEF Adhoc TEL track are considered to be "mainly" in a particular language (English for BL, French for BNF, and German for ONB), according to the language codes of the records, only about half of each collection was in that main language, with virtually all other languages represented by one or more entries in one or another of the collections.
 German, French, English, and Spanish records were available in all of collections.
-Although this overlap of languages presents an interesting multilingual search (and evaluation) problem, it was not addressed in our experiments this year.
+This overlap of languages presents an interesting multilingual search (and evaluation) problem, and we attempted to address it this year by using tranlations of topics into each of the other languages and combining those translations with the original topic in some of our submissions.

 This paper concentrates on the retrieval algorithms and evaluation results for Berkeley's official submissions for the Adhoc-TEL 2008 track.
 All of the runs were automatic without manual intervention in the queries (or translations).
-We submitted six Monolingual runs (two German, two English, and two French) and nine Bilingual runs (each of the three main languages to both of the other main languages (German, English and French).
-In addition we submitted three runs from Spanish translations of the topics to the three main languages.
+We submitted nine Monolingual runs (three German, three English, and three French) and 12 Bilingual runs (four for each target language German, English and French, with both expanded and unexpanded topics).